 Briscoe has been a conservative leader since college where he founded the Republican club at UH-D, later founded the first pro-life law student organization in Texas, and was the President of the South Texas chapter of the Federalist Society , a conservative legal organization with notable members like Senator Ted Cruz and Supreme Court Justice Clarence Thomas.

-A Christian with a record of defending the unborn, religious liberty and traditional marriage, Briscoe served as legal counsel for several individuals in the case in which the Houston mayor subpoenaed the sermons of five pastors .
+Prior to being elected to the Texas House of Representatives, Briscoe lent his legal skills to defending the unborn, religious liberty, and traditional family values.
+Briscoe served as legal counsel for several individuals in the case in which the Houston mayor subpoenaed the sermons of five pastors.
 In December of 2015, Briscoe successfully defended the the Religious Rights of Beaumont Police Officers when the City of Beaumont banned them from having Bible Study on their lunch break.
 In November 2015, Briscoe represented the Houston area teacher who was fired for refusing to call a 6-year-old girl a boy.
 In August of 2015, Briscoe filed an amicus brief on behalf of the U.S. Pastor Council with the Texas Supreme Court.

 Because it’s about what you do, not what you say, Briscoe puts his Pro-Life beliefs into action by serving as an attorney for several pro-life organizations.
-Recently, Briscoe’s advocacy made headline news when he released invoices exposing four Texas Medical Schools for using tax dollars to purchase aborted fetal tissue.
-At just 31 years of age, Briscoe serves as In-House Counsel for Students for Life of America; Texas Legal Counsel for Operation Rescue; General Counsel for Save the Storks; and Board Member of Right to Life Advocates, Inc.
+In 2018, Briscoe’s advocacy made headline news when he released invoices exposing four Texas Medical Schools for using tax dollars to purchase aborted fetal tissue.

-Briscoe also serves the State of Texas as First Lieutenant in the Texas State Guard.
+Briscoe also serves the State of Texas as a Captain in the Texas State Guard.

-A loving husband and proud of father of three, Briscoe and his wife Bergundi are residents of Deer Park.
-The Cain family attends Greater Harvest Community Church.
+A loving husband and proud of father of four, Briscoe and his wife Bergundi are residents of Deer Park.
+The Cain family attends Faith Family Church in Baytown.